samjaninf/OFN-User-Guide---Master/quick-start-guides/README.md

 ---
-description: Simple steps to start your OFN journey
+description: Simple steps to start your Harvest To Order journey
 ---

 # Quick Start Guides

-Getting started on the Open Food Network can be as easy as 1-5!
+Getting started on the Harvest To Order can be as easy as 1-5!

 Follow the quick set up list for your enterprise: